-Our new podcast episode features Dr Robert Romero and Prof. Fabricio Costa.
+Our new podcast episode features Dr Roberto Romero and Prof. Fabricio Da Silva Costa.

 Professor Fabricio Da Silva Costa, Consultant at the Maternal Fetal Medicine Unit, Gold Coast University Hospital and Professor of Obstetrics and Gynaecology at Griffith University, interviews Dr Roberto Romero.
 Dr Roberto is a leading specialist in preterm birth and Chief of the Pregnancy/Perinatology Research Branch (PRB) and Head of the Program for Perinatal Research and Obstetrics in the Division of Intramural Research of NICHD.